espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Perfect Readiness.md

 # Perfect Readiness
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You prepare to fire with an instinctive speed and muscle memory that go beyond your conscious thoughts.
-You're permanently [[Quickened]].
+You're permanently [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]].
 You can use your extra action only to Step or Interact to reload.